jeroig/venmo/README.md

 ## Other comments

 ### Manual test
-The project include in `info` folder a json file `Venmo.postman_collection.json` that can be imported into postman for manual testing, but before do that is important to execute the points mencioned in `Create and initialize Database` from this README.md
+The project include in `app/info` folder a json file `Venmo.postman_collection.json` that can be imported into postman for manual testing, but before do that is important to execute the points mencioned in `Create and initialize Database` from this README.md

 ### Code quality
 The system includes two gems to add quality to the code